-The birth of Louise Brown in 1978 occurred after years of research by Patrick Steptoe and Robert Edwards.
-This introduced IVF-ET techniques to the world and in 1979 the first IVF baby was born in the U.S.
+Louise Brown was born in 1978 after years of research by Patrick Steptoe and Robert Edwards.
+This introduced IVF-ET techniques to the world, and in 1979 the first IVF baby was born in the U.S.

 As the techniques for ovulation induction, egg recovery, laboratory procedures, and embryo replacement are refined, the success rates are increasing steadily.

 As an egg donor in our IVF program, you will participate in steps one and two, ovulation induction and egg retrieval.
-Step three and four refer to the recipient couple.
+Steps three and four refer to the recipient couple.

 Who is an Egg Donor?